The Turners of Prospect Road: Critical reception

 TV Guide noted, "there are some fine moments of humor in this simple film and the acting is good, though not extraordinary.
 Made on an obviously limited budget, this is a good example of generic filmmaking, its amiable and predictable story populated by cutout characters."

 The film was criticised by sectors of the greyhound industry for stereotypical portrayal of greyhound racing.
-The filming took place at Clapton Stadium and White City Stadium.